vaibhavk10/ChatMate-Ai/README.md

 ![Live Demo](https://img.shields.io/badge/Live%20Demo-Github%20Pages-brightgreen)

-Welcome to **ChatMate-AI**, a modern, responsive **ChatGPT Clone** powered by **Google's Gemini API**.
+Welcome to **ChatMate-AI**, a modern, responsive Ai powered by **Google's Gemini API**.
 This project features a sleek interface, chat history management, and a mobile-friendly design, ensuring a great experience for users.

 ## Features